 Schedule screen time

-Ideally, you shouldn’t check your work emails at all during your break, but if the idea of ignoring them entirely fills you with dread, at least limit your tech time.
+Ideally, you shouldn’t check your work emails at all during your break.
+But if the idea of ignoring them entirely fills you with dread, at least limit your tech time.
 Set yourself some boundaries and stick to them.
 This could mean setting aside ten minutes each morning to check your phone or laptop, then that’s it.
 Step away from the screen!

 Trust your colleagues